 Click on an offering mode for more details.

 This unit is designed to build upon language skills developed in JAPN1401 Japanese 1.
 It further develops linguistic and cultural competency at the beginners' level.
 The unit emphasises the four linguistic skills (listening, speaking, reading and writing) equally, and students are able to demonstrate their control of basic vocabulary and sentence patterns in both the common polite and neutral registers, expanding spoken and written communicative competence to include simple description of present and past actions.
 Successful completion of this unit brings students to the Japanese Language Proficiency Test Level (JLPTL) N5 or the International Second Language Proficiency Ratings (ISLPR) Level 1.

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Level 1 core unit in the JPNSB Japanese Studies major sequence

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) an oral presentation; (2) an in-class writing task; and (3) examination.
+Indicative assessments in this unit are as follows: (1) listening/oral assessment; (2) tests; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)